 Pop culture, social media, and mass advertising are awash in money messages.
 About having too little or too much.
 About greed and poverty.
 About how to spend, save, and invest.
 About the satisfaction it can bring or the troubles it can cause.

 Despite what some believe, mastering your money doesn’t require a finance degree or expert investment strategies.
 It takes short-term and long-term planning, the discipline to stick with those plans, and the right attitude.

-Here are 12 personal finance tips to get you started, with inspiration from a few song lyrics, book passages, and movie quotes about money.
+Here are 13 of the best personal finance tips to get you started, with inspiration from a few song lyrics, book passages, and movie quotes about money.